jimbucktoo/survaid-web/README.md

 # survaid-web

-Survaid is a web and mobile application that facilitates real-time mobile sensor data collection from survey participants, changing the way researchers gather data driven insights.
+Survaid is a survey platform that facilitates real-time mobile sensor data capturing and analysis from survey participants, changing the way researchers gather data driven insights.
 By using the power of modern smartphone sensors, Survaid provides a complete toolkit for building, deploying, and analyzing customized mobile surveys that create detailed reports.

 ## Links